ggonnella/textformats/README.md

 as separators, prefixes and suffixes, which must not be included in the resulting decoded data
 - define default values:
-sometimes a given symbol or part of a textual representation is missing when representing a default value.
+sometimes a given symbol or part of a string representation is missing when representing a default value.

 ## Defining a format